 TK Expansion in California

-The state of California recently passed legislation that will soon allow all 4 year olds to be eligible for free TK through schools.
+Most 4 year olds are eligible for free TK through schools.
 The image below shows the birthdays that will be eligible to enroll in TK by academic year.

 - Transition to Kindergarten Parent Guide